shi-tong/shi-tong.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 Congrats!
+Shoulan won the National Scholarship for graduate student.
 - *2024.10*: &nbsp;🎉🎉 Congrats!
 Baoyun won the National Scholarship for graduate student.
 - *2024.09*: &nbsp;🎉🎉 Welcome three students joining us.
 - *2024.05*: &nbsp;🎉🎉 Congrats to Fenglian on the successful defense of her Master's thesis!